 In summary, the best golf chipper to buy in 2021 is the Square Strike Wedge.
 It has been highly-rated by players all over the world, including popular YouTube golfer Rick Shiels, for its clever design, ease of use and forgiveness.
 It comes in 45, 55 or 60 degrees of loft – more than most other chippers on the market – making it easier to stop the ball on the green, closer to the pin.

-To learn more about why the Square Strike Wedge is the best golf chipper on the market, keep reading (or click here to skip straight down to my detailed review).
+To learn more about why the Square Strike Wedge is the best golf chipper on the market, keep scrolling down the page.

 But before I take you through my list of the top 13 chippers available in 2021, let’s answer some common questions about this unique club.